AzimoLabs/AzimoTestKit/README.md

 # AzimoTestKit

-AzimoTestKit is a framework which supports writing tests.
+AzimoTestKit is a framework which supports writing unit tests.

 ### Why
+In Azimo we believe that software automatic testing is essential and unit tests should be a part of development work.

-First of all, Swift has limited support for reflection which prevents us from automatically creation Mock objects.
-Additionally, in Azimo we believe that tests are really important and unit tests should be part of development.
-As we know that writing unit tests without mock is really hard (or sometimes impossible) we started writing them for each test class.
-Quickly we realize that we need some standardized interface for it.
+Unfortunately Swift has limited support for reflection what prevents us from effective Mock objects creation.
+Writing unit tests without mocks is really hard (sometimes impossible), that's why we started writing them for each test class.
+While doing it, we quickly realized that It doesn't go without having standarized interface for it.
+And this was the reason why we created `AzimoTestKit`.

 ### Main functionality

-`FakeObject` is a protocol containing two properties.
-One is `invocations` which is an array of all invocations performed on this object.
-Other is `invocationsToReturn` which also is an array but this time it stores response which should be returned when someone will call a particular function.
+`FakeObject` is a protocol containing two properties:
+* `invocations` - an array of all invocations performed on this object.
+* `invocationsToReturn` - an array that stores response which should be returned when someone will call a particular function.

 That's it.
 Now we just need to fit those properties with expected data and use to validate our tests.
-Additional to `FakeObject` protocol `AzimoTestKit` provide an `extension` to it with helpers methods as: `createInvocation`, `verify` and others.
+In addition to `FakeObject` protocol, `AzimoTestKit` provides an `extension` to it with helpers methods as: `createInvocation`, `verify` and others.

 ### Additional functionality

-`AzimoTestKit` also gave us some validations tools as:
+`AzimoTestKit` also gives us some validations tools like:

-For verifying type:
+Type verification:

     func Verify<T>(_ value: Any, isTypeOf expectedType: T.Type) func Verify<T: Equatable>(_ value: Any, isEqualTo expectedValue: T) func VerifyAndCast<T>(_ value: Any, isTypeOf expectedType: T.Type) throws -> T

-for dictionary:
+Dictionary verification:

     func Verify<T, Key, Value>(_ dictionary: [Key: Value], hasItemWithKey key: Key, ofType type: T.Type) func Verify<T:Equatable, Key, Value>(_ dictionary: [Key: Value], hasItemWithKey key: Key, equalTo expectedItem: T) func Verify<Key, Value:Equatable>(_ dictionary: [Key: Value], hasTheSameItemsAs expected: [Key: Value])

-or for Optional (thanks to Bartosz Polaczyk 👏:
+Optionals verification (thanks to Bartosz Polaczyk 👏:
  [more](https://www.slideshare.net/BartoszPolaczyk1/lets-meet-your-expectations))

     func unwraped(file: StaticString = #file, line: UInt = #line) throws -> Wrapped

-### Example of use
+### Example

-Let say we have some protocol called `Printer`:
+Let say we have the protocol called `Printer`:

     protocol Printer {
         func getIdentifier() -> String
         func print(_ message: String)
     }

-And we use it in class `PrintersController`
+And we use it in the class `PrintersController`

     class PrintersController {